 The Eurovision Song Contest’s 2016 album, featuring all the acts entering the contest this year, was released yesterday.
-I’ve deliberately avoided listening to this year’s line up until today1.
+With the exception of the UK entry, I’ve deliberately avoided listening to this year’s line up until today.

 In 140 characters or fewer, here are my first impressions of each of the 43 entries.

 Way to waste a moody opening!
 The verses aren’t very catchy and the chorus is just whiny.
 I don’t hate it, but can’t say anything positive.

 When you’ve only 3 minutes, you need to build momentum more quickly than this song.
 I can’t tell if this a power ballad or a club anthem.

 Austria must’ve just gotten last year’s bill.
 That’s the only reason I can think of for a song with no discernible hook and a 90s vibe.